Lercher/CocoR/Readme.md

 http://www.ssw.uni-linz.ac.at/Coco
 that we call the "2011 version".

-This code includes these enhancements:
+This repository includes these enhancements.
+More detailed information can be found in the following sections.

 * Token Inheritance -
 A typical usage scenario for the extension